-The incredibly unique landscape of Hampi is best described as other worldly.
+The incredibly unique landscape of Hampi is best described as otherworldly.
 Captivating ruins are intriguingly intermingled amongst large, rust-coloured boulders rearing up throughout the landscape amongst palm trees, green paddy fields and plantations.
 Over 500 monuments and ruins still stand here and date back to the 14th century, spanning 25km.
-Known as the last capital of the Vijayanagar Empire, the largest Hindu empire in India’s history, the town is now a laid back UNESCO World Heritage Site.
+Known as the last capital of the Vijayanagar Empire, the largest Hindu empire in the history of India, the town is now a laid back UNESCO World Heritage Site.

-If you’re looking to visit the fascinating landscapes and historical ruins of Hampi, it links well with Hyderabad as direct flights available, as well as south Karnataka and Goa, which you can reach via an incredible train journey across the Dudgeshar waterfalls.
+If you’re looking to visit the fascinating landscapes and historical ruins of Hampi, it links well with Hyderabad as there are direct flights available.
+We also suggest incorporating it south Karnataka and Goa, which you can reach via an incredible train journey across the Dudgeshar waterfalls.